 But managing your accounts can be tricky in Cambodia – for the country has everything seemingly available for a minimum bill of “JUST ONE DOLLAAAAAR” – as Cambodians often quote.
-A shared ride in Tuktuk – 1 dollar; a drink – 1 dollar; pack of crisps, bad quality food, half a dozen bananas – everything for 1 dollar; and you lose most of your money before you even realise it.
+A shared ride in Tuktuk – 1 dollar; a drink – 1 dollar; a pack of crisps, bad quality food, half a dozen bananas – everything for 1 dollar, and you lose most of your money before you even realise it.

-How Much Did I Spend
+How Much Did I Spend While Travelling In Cambodia

-Transportation: A ride in tuktuk costs somewhere between 2 to 6 dollars depending upon the distance.
+Transportation: A ride in tuk-tuk costs somewhere between 2 to 6 dollars depending upon the distance.
 Bike taxis charge nearly half the price of a Tuktuk.
 Expect a 5-7 hour journey in a big bus for 6 dollars, including pickup from your hotel.

 Here’s how it might turn out for you, in a day: Around 3.50 dollars for three meals.
 2 dollars on water.
-1-2 on other drinks.
+1-2 dollars on other drinks.
 3 dollars on accommodation.
-This can give you a fairly nice, relaxing day in under 10 dollars (Islands can cost 2-4 dollars extra).
-If you’re travelling long distances and/or paying money as admission fee to museums and other tourist attractions, then it might cost a little more.
+This can give you a fairly nice, relaxing day, in under 10 dollars (Islands can cost 2-4 dollars extra).
+If you’re travelling long distances and/or paying money as an admission fee to museums and other tourist attractions, then it might cost a little more.